konfuzio-ai/konfuzio-sdk/docs/sdk/tutorials/example-usage/index_nb.md

 ```

 If a Document is part of the Training or Test set, you can also update it by updating the entire Project via
-`project.get(update=True)`.
+`Project.get(update=True)`.
 However, for Projects with many Documents it can be faster to update only the relevant Documents.

 #### Download PDFs
 To get the PDFs of the Documents, you can use `get_file()`.